ironstar-io/tokaido/README.md

 setup and coupled it with the same containers that we (Ironstar) run in enterprise Drupal hosting environments.

-So what makes Tokaido faster and more efficient?
+So what makes Tokaido better?

 - Using Docker instead of Vagrant enables faster, more light-weight environments
-- We use Unison to sync files between your system and the Tokaido environment, so there's no performance hit from slow virtual disks
 - The powerful `tok` CLI streamlines your set up and helps keep you out of config files
-- Tokaido's inbuilt proxy enables verified SSL connections to your environment: https://local.tokaido.io:5154
+- Tokaido's inbuilt proxy enables verified SSL connections to your environment
+- We run Tokaido in production, so your local environment can be production-grade
 - Built-in Varnish caching enables production-like testing of your code

 ## The Tokaido CLI